audaciaconsulting/Audacia.Auth/openiddict/README.md

         options.AddAudiences(/*Client ID of the API*/);

-        // DON'T INCLUDE THIS SECTION IF OPENIDDICT IS HOSTED IN THE SAME WEB APP AS THE API options
+        // IF OPENIDDICT IS HOSTED IN A SEPARATE 'IDENTITY' APP options
             .UseIntrospection()
+            // To allow the below, the API will need to be registered as a 'client credentials' client with OpenIddict if it isn't already
             .SetClientId(/*Client ID of the API*/)
             .SetClientSecret(/*Client secret of the API*/);
+        // ELSE IF OPENIDDICT IS HOSTED IN THE SAME WEB APP AS THE API options.UseLocalServer();

         options.UseSystemNetHttp();
         options.UseAspNetCore();